 How to get PrEP elsewhere in Australia

-Clinical studies are available to residents in some other states and territories around Australia.
+PrEP is available on the PBS everywhere across Australia.
 You can still personally import PrEP with a prescription wherever you’re based.

 - How to get PrEP in Brisbane and Queensland